Michigan PBB Disaster of 1973 revisited today

 The book features essays of multiple authors with accounts from individuals at the forefront of the PBB disaster, like farm families.
 Essays also outline the health impacts that continue to be felt from PBB exposure, like increased thyroid problems and rates of cancer that Medical problems associated with PBB are passed down from one generation to the next, bringing a historical problem into the present.

 Fremion and Peterson are hoping to eventually make the book available at no cost.
-To promote the book Peterson and Fremion will be hosting a talk at the Museum of Cultural and Natural History at CMU on September 9th and will freely distribute copies there.
+To promote the book, Peterson and Fremion will be part of the CMU Clarke Historical Library's speaker series on September 9th and will freely distribute copies there.